-This letter provides the papal curia with a most touching perspective of the feelings and expectations common to the leaders of the First Crusade.
+This letter provides the papal curia with a moving insight into the feelings and expectations common among the leaders of the First Crusade.
 Sometimes, letters further reflect the history of an ancient past, as in the letter of Stephen of Blois to his wife Adela:

 As I said earlier, with the triumph of God, the surrender of Nicaea took place on the thirteenth day before the kalends of July.
 In early church history, it is written that the holy fathers held a religious synod in Nicaea where they demolished the Arian heresy and under the guidance of the Holy Spirit, they confirmed the truth of the Holy Trinity.
 The city was a teacher of error because of its sins, but now by the mercy of God has become a student of truth because of its sinning servants.
 I tell you, my love, that five weeks after leaving the oft-mentioned Nicaea we will reach Jerusalem if Antioch does not hold us up.
 Farewell.

-At this stage of research, however, it is almost impossible to corroborate the reactions, if any, that each letter aroused in its intended public.
+At this stage of research, it is almost impossible to corroborate the reactions, if any, that each letter aroused in its intended public.

-The lack of balance in the correspondence between Outremer and Christendom became the most apprehensive with regard the considerable number of letters asking for assistance, which often reflect their authors’ despair,
+The imbalance in the correspondence between Outremer and Christendom became most uneasy with regard to the considerable number of letters asking for assistance, which often reflect their authors’ despair:

 We are surrounded by the Saracens on all sides.
 Babylon is to the east, Ascalon to the west, Arsuf on the coast, Damascus to the north.
 Why mention these perfidious kingdoms and the innumerable others that attack us non-stop?
 Every day we are invaded, every day slaughtered or captured.
 We are decapitated and our bodies thrown to the birds and the beasts.
 We are sold like sheep.
 What more can we say?
 In the name of Jesus we are ready to die rather than desert the holy city of Jerusalem and the Lord’s Cross and the most Holy Sepulchre of Christ.

-The letter of Patriarch Eraclius of Jerusalem to Pope Urban III (September 1187), further testifies the worsening of the crusaders’ situation:
+The letter of Patriarch Eraclius of Jerusalem to Pope Urban III (September 1187) further testifies to the worsening of the crusaders’ situation:

 We can hardly describe to your pious ears the magnitude of the sorrow and grief we feel as we are forced to see in our times the contrition of our people, the miserable, lamentable desolation of the Holy Church at Jerusalem and that which is holy given to the dogs.
 Truly, Holy Father, the wrath of the Lord has gone over me…He has allowed the sacrosanct and life-giving Cross, the unique, particular means of help for our salvation, to be captures by the Turks…He handed over our king and the whole of the Christian army to the pagans.
 Of those who were present nearly all died by the sword or were taken prisoner – only a few managed to escape in flight…Alas, alas, reverend father, it is thus that the Holy Land, the legacy of the Crucified One, has been handed over to the pagans…Your Holiness should have no doubts that after the recent battle if the Turks were to approach the Holy City they would find it totally lacking in men to defend it.
 Therefore, as God is our only refuge we hasten to your feet, expounding tearfully to your Holiness our afflictions and unbearable misfortunes, like sons to their father, shipwrecked sailors coming to a harbour, so that with paternal affection your heart will be moved towards us and the holy city of Jerusalem…